Themes

 I hope you enjoyed the show!

-Provide children with a range of items for re-creating the circus acts, such as stilts for stilt walking, a beam to balance on or to walk the tightrope, and balls for juggling.
-Outline a ‘Circus’ ring, indoors or outdoors, and have fun performing together, dancing, doing tricks, or clowning around.
+Provide children with a range of items for recreating circus acts, such as stilts for stilt walking, a beam to balance on or to walk the tightrope, and balls for juggling.
+Outline a "Circus" ring, indoors or outdoors, and have fun performing together, dancing, doing tricks, or clowning around.

-In your house keeping area create a circus clown dressing room.
-Display a range of clown costumes including hats, shoes, and bags – don’t forget to have a mirror for the children to see themselves dressed up in their clown costumes!
+In your housekeeping area, create a circus clown dressing room.
+Display a range of clown costumes including hats, shoes, and bags.
+Don't forget to provide a mirror for the children to see themselves dressed up in their clown costumes!

 Amazing Acrobats